YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that the process has consumed almost all of the available stack space.

 Action: Look for infinite recursion.
-If you do not take immediate action to reduce your stack, a STACKOFLOW error will occur, which terminates your GT.M image.
+If you do not take immediate action to reduce your stack, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
 Examine the stack with ZSHOW.
-Trim the stack using QUIT, ZGOTO, or HALT.
+Trim the stack using QUIT, ZGOTO, HALT or ZHALT.

 -----------------
 STACKOFLOW